A functional spatial autoregressive model using signatures

 \rule{\linewidth}{0.4pt} \\ We propose a new approach to the autoregressive spatial functional model, based on the notion of signature, which represents a function as an infinite series of its iterated integrals.
-It presents the advantage of being applicable to a wide range of processes. \\ After having provided theoretical guarantees to the proposed model, we have shown in a simulation study that this new approach presents competitive performances compared to the traditional model. \\ \textbf{Keywords:} Functional data, FSAR, Signature, Spatial regression, Tensor \\ \rule{\linewidth}{0.4pt}
+It presents the advantage of being applicable to a wide range of processes. \\ After having provided theoretical guarantees to the proposed model, we have shown in a simulation study and on a real data set that this new approach presents competitive performances compared to the traditional model. \\ \textbf{Keywords:} Functional data, FSAR, Signature, Spatial regression, Tensor \\ \rule{\linewidth}{0.4pt}